faylward/viralrecall/README.md

 ## Citation

 Citation for this tool is pending.
-If you plan on using this tool in an article please email Frank Aylward to ask the best way to cite this work at faylward _at_ vt dot edu
+For questions or comments feel free to email Frank Aylward at faylward _at_ vt dot edu

 Also, since this tool requires Prodigal and HMMER3, please cite thest tools as well.
 Their citations are: